Putin wrote a column about his parents during the war - ForumDaily

 “And the father told how he was wounded there.
 The injury was severe.
 He lived all his life with fragments in his leg: they were never taken out.
 Leg ached.
 The foot did not unbend later, ”Putin recalls in his column.
 The doctor kept his father's leg.
 Sr. Putin received a disability of the second group.
 As an invalid of war, he was eventually given an apartment.
 And it was the first separate apartment of the Putin family.
 Small and on the outskirts of the city.
 And not immediately after the war, but many years later.
 But Putin recalls this as “tremendous happiness.”

-He, however, still managed to get to his own on this side of the river.
-But there were few people who wanted to drag him to the other side, because there the Neva was in full view and was fired by both artillery and machine guns.
+He, however, was still able to reach his people on this side of the river.
+But there were few people willing to drag him to the other side, because there the Neva was in full view and was under fire from both artillery and machine guns.
 There was almost no chance of reaching that shore.
-But quite by chance, his housemate in Peterhof turned out to be nearby.
+But quite by chance his housemate in Peterhof turned out to be nearby.
 And this neighbor dragged him without hesitation.
-And dragged him to the hospital.
-Both alive crawled there.
-The neighbor waited for him in the hospital, made sure that he had been operated on, and said: “Okay, now you will live, and I went to die.”
+And he dragged me to the hospital.
+Both crawled there alive.
+The neighbor waited for him in the hospital, made sure that he had been operated on, and said: “Okay, now you will live, and I’m going to die.”

 “Life is such a simple and cruel thing,” Putin concluded.